flatpickles/GutenBard/README.md

 * Share option
 * Mobile optimization

-### Generator optimizations
-* Don't include partial words at the end of generated text
-* Consolidate whitespace in generated text

 ### Editor improvements
 * Don't update when selecting a range of text
 * Properly incorporate backspaces